Carlisle Indian Industrial School: 19th century

 Founded in 1879 by Lieutenant Richard Henry Pratt under U.S. government authorization, Carlisle Indian Industrial School was an early federally funded off-reservation Indian boarding school initiated by the U.S. government.
-The Choctaw Academy in Scott County, Kentucky, was the first such boarding school, but was initiated by Choctaw leaders and then funded by the U.S. government through the 1819 Civilization Fund Act.
+The Choctaw Academy in Scott County, Kentucky, was the first such boarding school, but it was initiated by Choctaw leaders and then funded by the U.S. government through the 1819 Civilization Fund Act.

 Pratt had earlier supervised Native American prisoners of war, and supported some of them in gaining education at Hampton College.
 He became convinced that education was the key to assimilation.
 In his own words, Pratt's motto was, "Kill the Indian, save the man."
 The US applied this principle to the cultural assimilation efforts of the larger American Indian boarding school system, by requiring children to speak only English, practice Christianity, take on new names and wear European-American style clothing.

 Pratt wrote that he believed that Native Americans were 'equal' to European Americans, and that the school worked to immerse students into mainstream Euro-American culture.
 He believed that this would enable them to advance and thrive in the dominant society, and be leaders to their people.

 After the government assessed the initial success of older Indian students at Hampton Normal and Agricultural School and some in Upstate New York, who were former prisoners of war, Pratt was authorized to establish the first all-Indian school, and founded the Carlisle Indian Industrial School at the historic Carlisle Barracks in central Pennsylvania, and the property was transferred from the War Department to the U.S. Department of the Interior for this purpose.